cardboard-iguana/cardboard-iguana.com/log/2021-10-27-tryhackme-complete-beginner.md

 ### Netcat

-While binding to well-known ports requires the use of sudo, it’s also less likely to get flagged/blocked by intermediate firewalls.
+While binding to well-known ports requires the use of sudo, it's also less likely to get flagged/blocked by intermediate firewalls.

 ### Netcat Shell Stabilization

 One thing that causes a reverse shell to be non-interactive is when its running in a shell itself.
-It’s generally possible to stabilize these and get a fully interactive shell on UNIX-like systems:
+It's generally possible to stabilize these and get a fully interactive shell on UNIX-like systems:

 * Start an instance of bash connected to an actual PTY: `env TERM=xterm python -c 'import pty; pty.spawn("/bin/bash")'`
 * Suspend the reverse shell.